rlindsgaard/rlindsgaard.github.io/_posts/2024-02-12-throughput-dora-metrics-git.md

 ## Deployment Frequency
 Deployment frequency is the time between deployments to the production system.
 I like to adopt the terminology of continuous delivery pipelines and use the term “release” instead of “deployment”.
 Given a deployment can be an internal deployment to a certain cluster etc of a release candidate.
 This mixed terminology has got me confused more than once.
-In order to calculate the metric, we simply need to know the timestamps of each individual release and can then computethe mean of all the timedeltas between the releases.
+In order to calculate the metric, we simply need to know the timestamps of each individual release and can then compute the mean of all the timedeltas between the releases.
+Notice that when to record this timestamp differs whether you are doing continuous deployments or working with release candidates.

 ```
 def get_releases():